tvdboom/ATOM/docs_sources/api/ATOM/ATOMLoader.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 Feature set with shape=(n_features, n_samples).
 If no y is provided, the last column is used as target.<br><br>
-y: int, str or array-like<br>
+y: int, str or sequence<br>
 <ul>
 <li>If int: Position of the target column in X.</li>
 <li>If str: Name of the target column in X.</li>
-<li>Else: Data target column with shape=(n_samples,).</li>
+<li>Else: Target column with shape=(n_samples,).</li>
 </ul>
 </blockquote>
 <strong>transform_data: bool, optional (default=True)</strong>
 <blockquote>
 If False, the `data` is left as provided.
-If True, the `data` is transformed through all the steps in the instance's pipeline.
-This parameter is ignored if the loaded file is not an `atom` instance.
+If True, it is transformed through all the steps in the instance's pipeline.
+This parameter is ignored if the loaded file is not an atom pickle.
 </blockquote>
 <strong>verbose: int or None, optional (default=None)</strong>
 <blockquote>
 Verbosity level of the transformations applied on the new data.
 If None, use the verbosity from the loaded instance.
 This parameter is ignored if `transform_data=False`.
 </blockquote>
 </tr>
 </table>